-To view Tree Preservation Orders, please ensure you select BOTH “Tree Preservation Order Points” (individual trees) and “Tree Preservation Order Areas” (Group, Woodland and Area designations).
+To view TPOs, please ensure you select both "Tree Preservation Order Points" (individual trees) and "Tree Preservation Order Areas" (group, woodland and area designations).
 To view information about a TPO, simply click on the green dot or the green shaded area, next to the reference number.

-If you'd like a hard or digital copy of the TPO, please call us on 01480 388424 with the TPO reference number.
+Due to the current COVID-19 situation and the impact this has had on the ability of council staff to work in the office, we are only able to provide copies of Tree Preservation Orders if we hold a digital copy.
+If you'd like a digital copy of the TPO, please call us on 01480 388424 with the TPO reference number.
 The current charge for copies is £3, and payment can be made by credit or debit card when you call.

 When you are buying a property, the presence of a TPO or a conservation area should be highlighted by the search of the Local Land Charges register.

 How do I apply to carry out works to a tree protected by a TPO?

 You need to submit a Tree Works Application Form.
 There are no fees required for these applications.